VarunnD/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ### What are (my/the) perceived strengths and weaknesses that I have observed?
 To reflect upon the learning process this semester, it can be argued that several factors influenced my strengths and weaknesses.
 My strength this week was understanding the model thinking concept quickly through the slides, however my weakness that I observed was understanding the wisdom hierarchy.
 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
-Upon reflection, the challenge of was observed balancing uni study load and my work load.
+Upon reflection, the challenge of was observed balancing university study load and my work load.
 I work casual around 38 hours a week so this is a major challenge for me to keep up to date with the weekly tutorials and gaining the most amount of learning with the time I have.
 ### What would I do better next time and with what anticipated results?
 upon reflection of my learning it is clear to observe that I need to spend more time learning and analysing the work slides better. to gain better understanding I should write notes every tutorial to help me remember the small concepts discussed in class.
 ### What theory proved to be useful and why?
 What have I learnt from this?